Skip to nav Skip to content

 How is non-small cell lung cancer treated?

-Targeted therapy and immunotherapy are two promising treatments for non-small cell lung cancer.
-Both are systemic therapies that use medication to disrupt cancer growth.
-Targeted therapy aims to impede the processes that contribute to the spread of cancer, such as blood vessel growth around tumors, and immunotherapy helps stimulate the patient’s immune system to more effectively identify and destroy cancer cells.
+Targeted therapy and immunotherapy are also promising treatment options for non-small cell lung cancer.
+Both are systemic therapies that use medications to disrupt cancer cell growth.
+Targeted therapy aims to interfere with the processes that promote the spread of cancer, such as blood vessel growth around tumors.
+Immunotherapy stimulates the body’s immune system to boost its natural ability to identify and attack cancer cells.

-The multispecialty team in Moffitt Cancer Center’s renowned Thoracic Oncology Program provides the very latest advances in treatment to patients with all forms of lung cancer.
-In a single location, our patients have access to medical oncologists, pulmonologists, thoracic surgeons, radiation oncologists, pathologists and multiple other specialists who focus exclusively on lung malignancies.
-Collaborating together, this team develops individualized treatment plans and refines them as necessary to help ensure the best possible outcome and quality of life for each of our patients.
+The multispecialty team in Moffitt’s renowned Thoracic Oncology Program offers the latest advances in lung cancer treatment.
+In a single location, our patients have access to medical oncologists, pulmonologists, thoracic surgeons, radiation oncologists, pathologists and multiple other specialists who focus exclusively on lung cancer.
+Working together, these experts develop an individualized treatment plan for each patient, which is continually refined as necessary to ensure the best possible outcome and quality of life.